HudsonGTV/STILLALI/README.md

 # STILLALI

+This code is abolutely horrendous and doesn't reflect my normal code.
-I wanted to "challenge" myself to see what I could create in 3 days with a language I had zero experience with (so this is my first QBASIC program).
+I wanted to see what I could make with a language I had zero experience with using a basic reference summary written in the 1980s without looking up any functions (so this is my first QBASIC program).
 I learned new stuff as I went along, so the code is pretty sloppy.
 The problem is that the delays between notes had to be different, so there was not a very neat way to lay it out.

 What it was designed for: